hashgraph/hedera-services/docs/design/evm-versioning.md

 security demands it.

-In order for off-chain evaluation of these prior EVMs to work we also need to preserve a way to re-create the EVM classes in such a way so that the other instances can re-create the execution at
+In order for off-chain evaluation of these prior EVMs to work we also need to preserve a way to re-create the EVM classes in such a way so that the other instances can re-create the execution.

 ## Goals